fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 The application we met in the previous exercises uses MongoDB.
 Let's explore [Docker Hub](https://hub.docker.com/) to find a MongoDB image.
 Docker Hub is the default place where Docker pulls the images from, you can use other registries as well, but since we are already knee-deep in Docker it's a good choice.
 With a quick search, we can find [https://hub.docker.com/_/mongo](https://hub.docker.com/_/mongo)

-Rename the <i>docker-compose.yml</i> you did for previous exercise and create another <i>docker-compose.yml</i> that looks like following:
+Create a new yaml called <i>todo-app/todo-backend/docker-compose.dev.yml</i> that looks like following:

 ```yml
 version: '3.8'